Game Saves Tutorial

 Using Genesis GS0 States (instead of SRMs)

 I need to tell you about a problem with Genesis SRMs.
 The SRMs I've collected via Gens (which all the SRMs in FantasyAnime come from) work fine between Gens and Kega Fusion.
-However, they don't work with other Genesis emulators such as the ones on Android smartphones.
+However, they don't work with other Genesis emulators.
 Furthmore, Kega Fusion's SRMs don't work on any other emulator.
-So due to these complications, I feel safer just focusing on telling you about GS0 save states.
+Due to these complications, I feel safer just focusing on telling you about GS0 save states.

 - Let's say you downloaded Shining Force 2 and one of my saves for it.
 You would have two files: “Shining_Force_II_(U)_[!].zip” (the ROM) and “sf2save_battle43.zip” (the save).
 Extract the GS0 save file from the zip file.